Mixed-Type Tabular Data Synthesis with Score-based Diffusion in Latent Space: Synthetic Tabular Data generation with

 \subsection{AutoEncoding for Tabular Data}

-Tabular data is highly structured of mixed-type column features, with columns having specific meanings, and different columns are highly dependent on each other.
+Tabular data is highly structured of mixed-type column features, with different columns having distinct meanings and being highly dependent on each other.
 These characteristics make it challenging to design an approximate encoder to model and effectively utilize the rich relationships between columns.
-Motivated by the successes of applying Transformers for classification/regression of tabular data~\citep{ft-transformer}, we first learn a unique tokenizer for each column, and then the token(column)-wise representations are fed into a Transformer for capturing the intricate relationships among columns.
+Motivated by the successes of Transformers in classification/regression of tabular data~\citep{ft-transformer}, we first learn a unique tokenizer for each column, and then the token(column)-wise representations are fed into a Transformer for capturing the intricate relationships among columns.

 \textbf{Feature Tokenizer}.
 The feature tokenizer converts each column (both numerical and categorical) into a $d$-dimensional vector.
 First, we use one-hot encoding to pre-process categorical features, i.e., $ x_{i}^{\cat} \Rightarrow \vx_{i}^{\oh} \in \sR^{1 \times C_i} $.
 Each record is represented as $\vx = [\vx^{\num}, \vx_{1}^{\oh}, \cdots, \vx_{M_{\cat}}^{\oh}] \in \sR^{M_{\num} + \sum_{i=1}^{M_{\cat}}C_i}$.
 Then, we apply a linear transformation for numerical columns and create an embedding lookup table for categorical columns, where each category is assigned a learnable $d$-dimensional vector, i.e.,